isensmith/comic-cube/CONTRIBUTING.md

 The following is an outline of guidlines for contributing to Comic-Cube.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Code of Conduct
-This project and everyone participating in it is governed by the [Atom Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Contributor Covenant Code of Conduct](Code-of-Conduct.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [isensmith@gmail.com](mailto:isensmith@gmail.com).

 ## Questions?
 Contact Me
 > **Note:** Please don't file an issue to ask a question.
 You'll get faster results by using the resources below.